 Students will be able to compost in a limited space and describe the decomposing process.
 The interested students will get the knowledge of Apiculture and Aquaculture.
 Students will get the employment and they can generate employments,

 They will also turn towards organic farming.
 It will help to maintain the environment pollution free and will get the knowledge of biodiversity.

-Course Outcome:

-Entrepreneurship minors will be able to
+Course Outcome: On successful completion of the course, student will be able to: